 • The individual’s physical therapist — and possibly doctor — approves that continued medical services are necessary through paperwork they submit to Medicare.

-When physical therapy services exceed , Medicare may require that a physical therapist and physician undergo a targeted medical review for therapy to make sure the billing for the cost of the therapy is appropriate, the provider is billing by the book, and the therapy is still medically necessary.
+When physical therapy services exceed , Medicare may require that a physical therapist and physician undergo a targeted medical review to ensure the billing for the cost of the therapy is appropriate, the therapist is billing by the book, and the therapy is still medically necessary.

 Medicare covers medically necessary physical therapy services.
 Coinsurances and deductibles apply to physical therapy under Medicare coverage.

-If a person is not sure whether Medicare will cover their physical therapy, they can ask their provider before starting their course of treatment.
+If a person is unsure whether Medicare will cover physical therapy, they can ask their therapist before starting treatment.

-When an individual goes to a physical therapy session and expects to pay with Medicare, the physical therapy practice should issue them a notification if it is possible that Medicare will not cover the required physical therapy services.
+When an individual goes to a physical therapy session and expects to pay with Medicare, the physical therapy practice should notify them if Medicare may not cover the required physical therapy services.
 This helps a person minimize unexpected healthcare costs.